Building in Public

 The ban email that started everything

-What if I stopped trying to be the service provider — and instead became the person who connects supply with demand?
+What if I stopped trying to be the service provider — and became the person who connects supply with demand?

 What if I was the marketplace?